Last Updated: April 9,

 osteoarthritis, rheumatoid arthritis, or gout.

-body, such as knees and hips.
+of your body, such as knees and hips.

 OA symptoms can range from stiffness and mild pain that comes